US astronauts enter space station in milestone mission

 WASHINGTON, DC: NASA astronauts entered the International Space Station on Sunday (May 31) after a landmark 19-hour journey on the first crewed US spacecraft in nearly a decade, a triumph for SpaceX and private enterprise.

+The arrival completed the first leg of the trip, designed to test the capabilities of the Crew Dragon capsule.
+But the mission will only be declared a success when the astronauts return safely to Earth in a few months' time.

-The hatch opened at 1.02pm Eastern Time (1702 GMT) as Bob Behnken and Doug Hurley carried out final procedures, crossing the threshold about 20 minutes later.
+The spaceship's hatch opened at 1.02pm Eastern Time (1702 GMT) as Bob Behnken and Doug Hurley carried out final procedures before crossing the threshold about 20 minutes later.

 Wearing black polo shirts and khaki pants, they were greeted by fellow American astronaut Chris Cassidy, as well as Russia cosmonauts Anatoli Ivanishin and Ivan Vagner.